 - Letting a production team use them in an upcoming publication.

 - Distributing them to internal or external users for their reference (such as documents, presentations or videos).

-You share a file by sending a hyperlink (referred to as a 'Shared Link' or 'Share Link') to the recipient.
-This hyperlink gives that recipient access to only those files in Assets that you share.
+You share a file by sending a hyperlink (referred to as a 'Shared Link' or 'Share Link') to one or more recipients which they open in a Web browser.
+This gives them access to only those files in Assets that you want to share.